Duathlon | Adventure Championships 2023

 The second instalment of the Adventure Championships, the Snowman Duathlon is not only the toughest event of the Adventure Championships but also known as the toughest event in the UK.

 The Snowman encompasses all that the adventure playground of North Wales offers and is infamous for a reason - just when you think you’re done there is a different challenge you’re not expecting.
 Exciting, adrenaline-fuelled and a truly epic and unforgettable experience.

 Run 2 - 6kmView interactive map for Run 2

-Short and sharp, your first run starts just across the wooden bridge and follows the forest track along to a sharp hairpin where you start to climb up the flanks of Moel Siabod.
+Short and sharp, your first run starts under the Finish Arch and follows the forest track along to a sharp hairpin where you start to climb up the flanks of Moel Siabod.
 This time it’s not too far until you descend down the rocky path to transition and out onto your bike.

 Registration is usually located at Plas Y Brenin - LL24 0ET

 The first wave usually starts at 08:00.
 Confirmed timings will be detailed in your Final Instructions which will be available on the website and via email 10 days prior to the race.

 Waves are allocated using the estimated finish time on your entry.